Tour and activity operators are in the business of delivering valuable experiences.

 Outline all of the training and qualifications required to carry out specific tasks, and which documents you need (eg. all tour guides need a First Aid certificate and a police check).

 Each person’s job description needs to be absolutely clear, no matter what position they hold.
-Have a look at our blog post on tour guide characteristics to give you some ideas.
+Have a look at our blog post on characteristics of a tour guide to give you some ideas.

 All training and operational tasks need to be reported to upper management.